 The rivalry between the smooth Yank and ill-at-ease Englishman produces the odd snigger, with Dempsey’s Jack slowly losing his cool while Firth’s stuffed shirt of a Darcy looks as though he’s been boiled in starch from the start.
 Thompson, too, provides her share of giggles as Bridget’s droll gynaecologist.
 And Sarah Solemani supplies rude chuckles as a brazenly sassy newsreader.

-But it’s Zellweger’s Bridget who delivers the film’s biggest, heartiest, joyfully good-natured guffaws.
+But it’s Zellweger’s Bridget who delivers the film’s biggest, heartiest, most joyfully good-natured guffaws.

 Certificate 15.
 Runtime 123 mins.
 Director Sharon Maguire